Skip to main content

 4. Use Incremental Updates

-After the initial full index, always prefer incremental reindex:
+After the initial full index, always prefer incremental reindex. /tea-rags:index handles both cases automatically:

 This avoids re-embedding unchanged files and keeps your index fresh with minimal latency.